 Secret Boy’s Business is a great little first book on puberty.
 The information is simple and very age-appropriate.
 It tells boys what they need to know and doesn’t overwhelm them with too much information.
 It uses lots of illustrations and the reading level seems quite appropriate for this age group – not too many big words!
 It is the book that I recommend that parents use when they first start talking to boys about puberty.

-You can watch my video review of Secret Boys’ Business here.
+You can also watch a video review of Secret Boys’ Business below.

 There are a lot more sex education/puberty books out there, that talk about a range of other topics.